-Light, being a source of energy also produces heat.
-If your orchid plant sits close to a southern or easterly window throughout the day they’re going to lose moisture faster than those in northerly or westerly facing locations.
+Light, being a source of energy, also produces heat.
+If your orchid plant sits close to a southern or easterly window throughout the day, it’ll lose moisture faster than those in northern or westerly-facing locations.

-Whilst watering cycles can be reduced by up to half during the winter months it’s important to remain vigilant and monitor the moisture content in the soil as you’ll never want a bone-dry orchid.
+While watering cycles can be reduced by up to half during the winter months, it’s essential to remain vigilant and monitor the moisture content in the soil, as you’ll never want a bone-dry orchid.
 Humidity trays or in-room humidifiers are a great addition to help counteract the effects of dry air conditions in many regions.

 The Soil Mix

 Virtually all orchids need a potting mix that gives them plenty of drainage.
-That means that there are plenty of substances in the mix that will allow water to run through them instead of holding onto that water.
+That means plenty of substances in the mix will allow water to run through them instead of holding onto that water.

 When orchids don’t have proper drainage, the roots will sit in water and can rot or develop fungal infections.
-Most orchids also need to have their soil dry out virtually completely before they are watered again.
-However, they also need potting soil ingredients that will help the soil hold onto the water for a short while to make sure the roots get the water they need.
+Most orchids must also have their soil dry out virtually completely before they are watered again.
+However, they also need potting soil ingredients that will help the soil hold onto the water for a short while to ensure the roots get the water they need.